JBelthoff/JBelthoff/README.md

 # John Belthoff

 Software engineer.
-Primary work in .NET, Angular, Sql Server.
+Primary work in .NET and Angular.
 Background in professional audio.

 ---